WillyPhan06/Design-Pattern-Educational-Playground/README.md

 This diagram shows the **overall structure of the project**, making it easier to understand how everything is organized.

-The 'pattern' folder represents the skeleton for 23 different design patterns folder inside 'patterns' folder.
+The 'pattern' folder represents the skeleton for 23 different design patterns folders inside 'patterns' folder.

-* For example, inside 'patterns' folder we have 'strategy' folder which contains '__init__.py', 'strategy_game.py', and 'strategy_deepdive.py'.
+* For example, inside 'patterns' folder we have 'strategy' folder which contains '\_\_init\_\_.py', 'strategy_game.py', and 'strategy_deepdive.py'.

 ---